 How does the U.S. compare to the rest of the world?

-Other countries have been faster to recognize impairment at low levels, and they have been faster to respond to prevent the crash risks.
+Other countries have been faster to recognize impairment at low levels, and they have been faster to respond to prevent the crash risks in an attempt to mitigate crash risks.